duohub-ai/receptionist/README.md

-# DuoHub Transfer - AI Receptionist Bot
+# Transfer - AI Receptionist Bot

 A virtual receptionist powered by AI that handles calls, checks availability, transfers calls, and takes messages.
 This project serves as a demonstration for legal companies on how to implement intelligent call transfers with VOIP systems.